Renting a boat and sailing during the Coronavirus is possible!

 Points to consider when renting a boat

-As mentioned earlier, the local landlords will take the necessary measures to rent a boat while managing the coronavirus.
+As mentioned earlier, the local boatowners will take the necessary measures to follow the corona guidelines.
 It may differ slightly for each landlord, but the setup will be the same and consists of:

 - Rental is only by reservation in advance;